-I learned how to make Key Lime pie the easy way when I first got married.
+I learned how to make Key Lime pie with a 3 ingredient filling when I first got married.
 I came about this simple recipe when I purchased a hanging plaque for my kitchen, with the recipe printed on it.

 So every time I was craving Key Lime pie, I would just look at my hanging plaque recipe and follow the directions.

 Back then, I would use a store bought graham cracker crust to make it even easier, but now I got the crust down to just how I like it.

 Over the years I’ve made quite a few of these pies and it is absolutely one of my favorite spring and summer desserts.
 And while it’s not a guilt-free dessert, it sure is good.

 If you do use Key Lime juice, it will be more tart and sour, so you may want to adjust the amount that you use.

 Real limes make this recipe a bit more authentic, because you can use the lime peel for zest – either in the filling or as a garnish.

 I like to add more crushed graham cracker crumbs and lime slices to the top and of course top it with some delicious whipped cream.

 Regardless of what you like for a garnish, this 3 ingredient Key Lime pie filling is what makes this recipe so easy to make!

 - For the Crust